heiskr/u/README.md

 ```
   set a to 0
-  for lessThan a under 5
+  for compare a under 5
     set a to (add 1 to a)
 ```